rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 1. Copy *list_repo()* function definition to *delete_repo* after *update_repo*
 2. We need to modify the default test methods once again

-Download and take a look at [repo.py](repo.py) in your text editor.

 --

 # 4 Repositories